 In light of all that we have examined, the sincere, honest and discerning Bible student will ask: “What else is my organization teaching that is wrong?”
 Remember, Paul compared false doctrine to leaven, cancer, and gangrene.
 All of these spread in an irregular, unpredictable fashion until they either fill or kill their host.

-Having rejected Mr. Armstrong as the final Elijah (Matt.
-17:11), LCG leaders have forgotten the two things he stressed over and over as the most important doctrines God used him to restore.
+LCG leaders have forgotten the two things Mr. Armstrong stressed over and over as the most important doctrines God used him to re-establish.
 They are interconnected: (1) the government of God and (2) the gospel of the kingdom of God.

 Of course, these leaders have rebelled against God’s government in several ways.
 (My book The Government of God – Understanding Offices and Duties demonstrates this.)
 They have adopted the Protestant (see Revelation 17:5) view of the Church and Body of Christ.
 Similar to their deceit about the gospel, they have also asserted that Mr. Armstrong always taught what they teach about the Church, when in fact it was Mr. Armstrong’s SUCCESSORS—not him!—who first taught the divided Body idea to God’s people.
 They once knew this!
 And these men forgot something else…